 Help for Struggling Clubs: The Club Coach

-- Members are not coming to meetings
+- Members are not regularly attending meetings

 - There are no guests coming to meetings or joining the club